Jobaben/Streamlation/docs/implementation-plan.md

 - **Stream Ingestion & Media Pipeline**
   - ✅ Implement adapters for HLS and RTMP under `packages/go/backend/ingestion/`, exposing a `StreamSource` interface with jitter buffers, reconnect policies, and per-source metrics.
-  - 🆕 Add ingestion adapters for DASH, WebRTC, and static file uploads while unifying metrics into the pipeline ledger.
+  - ✅ Add ingestion adapter for static file uploads while unifying metrics into the pipeline ledger.
+  - 🆕 Add ingestion adapters for DASH and WebRTC sources, expanding shared metrics coverage across transports.
   - 🆕 Wrap FFmpeg/libav in `services/media/` to normalize audio to 16 kHz mono PCM chunks, tagging each frame with presentation timestamps and waveform statistics for downstream VAD.
   - 🆕 Introduce a `ChunkLedger` abstraction that records enqueue/dequeue offsets in Postgres so retries resume idempotently after worker restarts.
   - 🆕 Use `hibiken/asynq` (or Temporal/Argo Workflows if GPU orchestration demands) to parallelize ASR → translation tasks, persisting deterministic stage transitions in Postgres and caching transient state in Redis.